mmbman/Katagiri/1979-07-25-Diamond-Sutra-Provisional-Being.md

 But provisional being is not to defile the object, not to ignore the existence of your object.
 You should take care of your object. *How*?
 This is the practice: how.

 So, in the common sense, we are always participating.
 At that time, provisional being turns into actual being.
 So there is no gap.
 But, without deep understanding, without wisdom, you can participate in it and also, finally, you will be confused pretty easily.
 Expressing an emotional feeling: crying, screaming – very naturally.
 Expressing anger, et cetera.
-But religiously, you have to participate in your object with wisdom.
-So there is some control or adjustment for your emotional expression, or a conscious pattern.
+But religiously, you have to participate in your object with wisdom, so there is some control or adjustment for your emotional expression, or a conscious pattern.
 There is a pattern of body and mind situation.

-That’s why Buddha always says, everything is emptiness.
+That’s why Buddha always says everything is emptiness.
 That means [impermanence](glossary#impermanence).
 Impermanence is, everything is changing.
 That means, everything is provisional being.
 Everything exists temporarily.
 But that doesn’t mean through that you should fall into pessimism.
-No. That is pointing out how to participate in provisional being; how to take care of it.
+No, that is pointing out how to participate in provisional being, how to take care of it.

 So it really depends on your attitude, how to participate in your activity.
 Sometimes it becomes a cause of pessimism, sometimes a cause of confusion, sometimes a cause of happiness, sometimes a cause of unhappiness.
-Sometimes a cause of neutral: nothing to say.
+Sometimes a cause of neutral, nothing to say.

 #### 52:40